Nine strategies to speed up the sales process

 Here are nine strategies that will help you shorten your sales cycle.

-1. Find the urgent problem.
 There's nothing like a "stressful situation" to speed up a sale.
 What is an urgent problem?
-It is a problem that meets most of the following criteria:
+It's a problem that meets most of the following criteria:

 • There is a high cost to not acting.